YusefAN/leap-climsim-kaggle-5th/README.md

 ### Shared Model Features

 All our models treat the inputs and outputs in the same manner.

-**Input:**
-- 556 elements total
-  - 540 elements are 1D data with a length of 60
-  - 16 elements are global values
-- Reshaped to 60x25, where:
-  - First 60x9 columns correspond to the 1D data
-  - Last 60x16 columns contain constant repeating values for each global value
-- Additional features, described in the individual model sections, are added as additional columns
+The 556 element inputs were separated into column inputs (60x9 = 540) and global inputs (1x16).
+The global inputs were then repeated 60 times and concatenated to the columns to form a (60x25) input to our models.
+Engineered features, described in the individual model sections, are added as additional columns.
 The 368 output elements are predicted directly as a 368 output vector to our models.

 ### Low-Res-Aqua-Mixed